 Read reviews and opinions about the machines that you are considering for your first sewing machine so that you know which machines other people like best and which ones they don't like!

-That having been said, there are some common features that you should consider when shopping for your beginner sewing machine, whether it's for you or for one of your children.
+That having been said, there are some common features that you should consider when shopping for your entry level sewing machine, whether it's for you or for one of your children.

 Take the time to consider which features you must have and which features would be nice to have.
 Don't get caught up in upselling (whether on the internet or by a salesman) to get you to buy more features.